pyclectic/pyassert/README.md

 ## How to use it?

+The most important function pyassert provides is **assert_that**.
+This function is used to start an assertion.
+You pass in the actual value and as a result you get an AssertionHandler (although you will never care, most of the time).

+The AssertionHandler provides several assertion predicates.
+These are functions you can use to verify a given state of the actual value.

+Some examples:

 ```python
 from pyassert import *

 assert_that('spam and eggs').ends_with('eggs')
 assert_that(['spam', 'and', 'eggs']).contains(any_of('spam', 'ham'))
 ```

+The general structure is

+   assert_that(<actual value).<matcher name>([<expected values>])

+Every assertion will return None if the actual value matches the expectations or raise an AssertionError with a readable message in case the expectations are not met.

+###Matchers

+The following matcher are provided by pyassert.

+#### Common Matchers
+* equals

+#### String Matchers
+* contains
+* matches
+* ends_with
+* starts_with

+#### List/ Tuple Matchers
+* contains

 ## How to extend it?